li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

 #### 2.4.6 Adjusted R-squre

-The adjusted R-square of our final model is 0.1443861, meaning that our model explains around 14.4% of the variation in household income.
+The adjusted R-squared of our final model is 0.1810094, meaning that our model explains around 18.1% of the variation in household income.
 This is a small percentage.
-However, given that there are numerous social determinants of income, and we only included Californian data and those who have income between 1 and 60,000, the R-square seems reasonable.
+However, given that there are numerous social determinants of income, and we only included Californian data and those who have income between 1 and 60,000, the R-squared seems reasonable.

 ## Section 3: Discussion and Limitations